CarrumDraws/channotesClient/README.txt

 - Possibly split up redux into multiple slices?

 Structure:
 Sub-Component: Tiny reusable aspects of the UI
 Components: Chunks made up of sub-components

+NOTES: -------------

+loginPage handleCredentialResponse() is a complex function.
+Based on google "sub" value and email, it checks if you have an account or not.
+If you do have an account, it routes to homepage.
+If you don't have an account, it creates a new user, complete with profile picture (Needs to download profile picture as a File from google URL first), then rotues to /editProfile.